anirudhbhashyam/alpha-clustering/README.md

 # The returned clusters are a list of lists of indices.
 # So len(clusters) is the number of clusters.

+For a more detailed guide visit the [documentation](https://alpha-clustering.readthedocs.io/en/latest/).
 ```